Sick Hospital Employees Pose Health Risk

 In the height of flu season, there are plenty of sniffles, headaches and upset stomachs to go around.
 Sometimes a person with a bad cold or flu ends up in a clinic or hospital – but it is not always a patient.
+Sick hospital employees can cause patients to develop infections as well.

 Around three out of four doctors and nurses say they go to work when feeling ill